blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 - We haven't specified how projecting/selecting properties of a supertype from a subtype instance is possible.
 It is an open question how we actually pick out the exact properties of a subtype to provide a valid supertype instance in embedding applications.
   - This may be especially difficult if a property type is defined as being an array of `oneOf` a given set of property type objects.
 Detecting which sub-schema applies to a given array element when accounting for dropped properties, **may** be a very difficult task.
+  - We intend to explore the viability of this and figure out a solution during the initial implementation of this RFC.

 # Future possibilities